panosc-eu/panosc-federated-search-service/README.md

 docker-image-relesase.sh <your-docker-account>
 ```

-Assuming that you are currently in branch develop and on commit 5d5f42af1ca6816a13b6db60b4778388dc4bf431, a docker image with tag *develop-5d5f42af1ca6816a13b6db60b4778388dc4bf431* will be pushed on the docker repository
+Assuming that you are currently in branch develop and on commit 5d5f42af1ca6816a13b6db60b4778388dc4bf431, a docker image with tag *develop-5d5f42af1ca6816a13b6db60b4778388dc4bf431* will be pushed on the docker repository.

+### Docker images repository
+The current repository for the docker images is: *nitrosx/panosc-federated-search* and can be found at this [URL](https://hub.docker.com/repository/docker/nitrosx71/panosc-federated-search/general)

 ## How to test the PaNOSC federated search api